TVBrowntown/epochHD/README.md

 patch-D.MPQ : Updated CreatureDisplayInfoExtra.DBC to contain Project Epoch NPCs.
 Renamed patch-enUS-C.MPQ from WotlK HD to patch-D.\
 patch-E.MPQ : Project-Epoch NPC BakedNpcTextures (last baked August 17, 2025) (861/902 built)

+# HOW TO
+\
+Download all the files.
+Place patch-C.MPQ, patch-D.MPQ and patch-E.MPQ into epoch_live/Data - all three are required to work.
+If you want some extras you can also add the below.

 # OPTIONAL MPQs
 patch-O.MPQ : HD Standing Orc\
 patch-U.MPQ : HD Boneless Undead (Chinese model)